SkyMocha/skymocha.github.io/Courses/Hum110/God_Becomes_The_Police_State.md

 >
 > (Bregman 2019: p.
 233)

+### God’s punishments are inevitable.
+Throughout the 17th century, punishments and torture shifted from deterrence through public spectacle to deterrence through the inevitability of punishment.
+(Foucault, 9) Ecclesiastes 12:14 states “that God will call every creature to account everything unknown, be it good or bad.”
+(Jewish Publication Society) God, in this context, gains a sort of inevitability to punishment.
+That any deed, whether good or bad, even ones that no one other than the doer knows of, will be seen by God and more importantly judged by God.
+This is similar to our modern systems of deterrence; however, the story of Cain and Abel shows us a different perspective to God’s punishments.
+Cain is sent to wander the earth, unable to be killed, despite wanting death after murdering Abel (CITE).
+Cain’s punishment, therefore, is spectacle (Focault 9) as much as it is inevitable.
+God’s punishments throughout Genesis take on a role more similar to spectacle, as God floods the earth to purify humanitiy.
+God’s punishment therefore takes on two separate roles of deterrence: spectacle and inevitability; though, God’s theatrical punishments can also be seen as disproportional to the crime (Focault 9).
+This could explain why methods of punishment took on a more theatrical tone, such as quartering, since punishments before the reform were guided by theocratic systems rather than republican systems.
+A move from theocracy & monarchy to republic coincided with a move from spectacle to inevitable.
+God’s punishments throughout Genesis show us the spectacle combined with God’s unique role as the ultimate arbiter of justice.

 ### God act’s similarly to George Orwell’s 1984 or Foucault's Panopticon
 * Read Discipline & Punish finally
 * Skim over more of 1984